sciZer0/7/v/README.md

 The main principle of efficiency is that you must never do more than enough – and  exactly this way each truly-decentralized blockchain must work.

+How much should  true-decentralization be that this might be considered sufficient?

 The hypothesis/idea is that

 * when the list of all current Validators are known (Solana's approach), and

 * when the list is limited to some number, and

+* when for each Validator being in the list, there is no need to have any money and put it as the stake, and

+* when for each Validator, there are highly generous incentives to work properly (say, $5 million annually), and

 * when Validators are competing very hard for being in the list in order to be receiving the highly generous incentives, and